peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # 6 Interfacing hardware

-At heart, all interfaces between `uasyncio` and external asynchronous events rely on polling.
-This is because of the cooperative nature of `uasyncio`
+At heart, all interfaces between `asyncio` and external asynchronous events rely on polling.
+This is because of the cooperative nature of `asyncio`
 scheduling: the task which is expected to respond to the event can only acquire control after another task has relinquished it.
 There are two ways to handle this.